Did you know that you have the right to request a chaperone for your appointment.

 How do you book the appointments?

 Please ring us on 01457 860860 and let our reception team know you need an evening or weekend appointment.
-They will help you arrange this.
+They will help you to arrange this.

 PLEASE NOTE THIS IS NOT A WALK-IN CENTRE